Houstonwp/blog.HoustonPerrett.com/content/post/2020-01-26-newsletter.md

 ## Articles

+[Clayton Christensen, guru of disruptive innovation and Latter-day Saint leader, dies at 67](https://www.deseret.com/faith/2020/1/24/21079323/clayton-christensen-harvard-disruptive-innovation-lds-mormon) - It's very sad to see Clayton's passing.
+If you haven't read <i>The Innovator's Dilemma</i> yet, you should.

+[The Essential Clayton Christensen Articles](https://hbr.org/2020/01/the-essential-clayton-christensen-articles) - HBR put together some of his top articles.
+All are valuable and worth your time.

 [My guiding principles after 20 years of programming](https://medium.com/@alexewerlof/my-guiding-principles-after-20-years-of-programming-a087dc55596c) - His guiding principles are obviously related to programming, but a lot can be said about generalizing these principles to the actuarial domain.

 I went down a John D. Cook rabbit hole.
 He has a few short post on models and complexity that are worthwhile.
 Actuaries often fall into this anti-pattern of complexity.